Coca-Cola Vanilla

 At launch, Vanilla Coke was at the time the Coca-Cola Company's biggest product launch since Diet Coke.
 In the United States, it was the fourth brand extension in Coca-Cola's history, following Diet Coke (1982), Cherry Coke (1985), and Lemon Diet Coke (2001); in many other countries which did not receive the latter two, Vanilla Coke became the first flavored Coca-Cola product.
 Coca-Cola Vanilla has been variously marketed around the world since, and in the United States it was initially discontinued in cans and bottles in 2005 before relaunching two years later.
-The company have also released other combo varieties of Vanilla: Coca-Cola Black Cherry Vanilla in 2006, Coca-Cola Orange Vanilla in 2019, and Coca-Cola Cherry Vanilla in 2020.
+The company has also released other combo varieties of Vanilla: Coca-Cola Black Cherry Vanilla in 2006, Coca-Cola Orange Vanilla in 2019, and Coca-Cola Cherry Vanilla in 2020.

 Development

 Original Coca-Cola already contains small amounts of vanilla.
-The history of adding additional vanilla flavoring to Coca-Cola, at least in the US, dates back at least to the 1940s when local soda fountain workers (soda jerks) would upon request add a "shot" (roughly two tablespoons) of vanilla syrup to a (12-16 oz) Coca-Cola fountain soda.
+The history of adding additional vanilla flavoring to Coca-Cola, at least in the US, dates back at least to the 1940s when local soda fountain workers (soda jerks) would upon request add a "shot" (roughly two tablespoons) of vanilla syrup to a (12–16 oz) Coca-Cola fountain soda.
 For decades, this remained common practice in ice cream shops where vanilla syrup and Coca-Cola were both available.

 The Coca-Cola Company first tested a Coca-Cola blend with extra vanilla flavoring at the 1982 World's Fair in Knoxville, Tennessee, along with Cherry Coke.
 After the introduction of Cherry Coke and the failure of New Coke in 1985, the company was hesitant to introduce anything radically new.
-It was not until April, 2002 that rumors began to circulate that the company was planning a new variation on their classic soft drink.
-The Coca-Cola Company was tight-lipped regarding the details of the new beverage, commenting to a London based newspaper, "We've always got a number of things in development," leaving open speculation for what was to develop.
+It was not until April 2002 that rumors began to circulate that the company was planning a new variation on their classic soft drink.
+The Coca-Cola Company was tight-lipped regarding the details of the new beverage, commenting to a London-based newspaper, "We've always got a number of things in development," leaving open speculation for what was to develop.
 It was later revealed that testing for a vanilla flavor had been completed and that the new beverage would be available in months.
 However, in late April, 2002, the company announced that Vanilla Coke would begin production as early as May.